-4.7 While not essential to the findings of no likely significant effect, in line with the Detailed Water Cycle Study, the screening recommended that as a minimum, Draft Local Plan Policy ER 10 should require developers to demonstrate that water consumption in the development will be managed at a level of 110 litres per person per day.
+- 4.7 While not essential to the findings of no likely significant effect, in line with the Detailed Water Cycle Study, the screening recommended that as a minimum, Draft Local Plan Policy ER 10 should require developers to demonstrate that water consumption in the development will be managed at a level of 110 litres per person per day.
 This would allow for flexibility in the Plan, should the overall level of growth need to increase in the future as a result of new or updated evidence.
 It is also recommended that Policy ER 10 is linked to the phasing of proposed developed set out in Policy HO 3.
-The phasing of development will be a key factor in helping to ensure sufficient water resource and sewerage capacity.
+The phasing of development will be a key factor in helping to ensure sufficient water resource and sewerage capacity. - 4.8 Following consultation on the Draft and Pre-Submission Local Plan, the Council have made a number of changes to the Plan.
+These changes were screened and found to not significantly affect the findings of the HRA Screening for the Draft Local Plan.
+It was therefore concluded that the Local Plan Submission Version is not likely to have significant effects on any European sites either alone or in-combination.
+Natural England responded to the HRA Screening Report (Dec 2015) that accompanied the Local Plan Publication Version on consultation and stated that they agreed with the findings of the assessment and the conclusion of no likely significant effects17.

-Consultation and Further Work
+Further Work

-- 4.8 These findings will be subject to further consultation comments and advice from NE and wider stakeholders.
-HRA is an iterative process and further work will be undertaken alongside the Shaping Places Local Plan to inform its development. - 4.9 The findings of this plan level HRA do not obviate the need to undertake HRA for lower level, project scale/ implementation plans where there is potential for significant effect on one or more European sites.
+- 4.9 HRA is an iterative process and further work will be undertaken as necessary to screen any proposed modifications arising as a result of the Examination. - 4.10 The findings of this plan level HRA do not obviate the need to undertake HRA for lower level, project scale/ implementation plans where there is potential for significant effect on one or more European sites.
 The findings of this HRA should be used to inform any future assessment work.